 The fact that I’ve played the majority of Switch’s biggest games years earlier before on Wii U hasn’t helped matters, which I regard as a bit of a slap in the face.
 But when Nintendo announced that Super Mario 3D All-Stars would be a timed-release?
 Well, it’s hard not to feel like the company isn't just being greedy and capitalizing on fans’ nostalgia.

-I’m still incredibly excited for Breath of the Wild 2, of course, but Nintendo needs to start taking more risks and create new IP as it did with Splatoon, ARMS, and Ring Fit Adventure.
+I’m still incredibly excited for Tears of the Kingdom, of course, but Nintendo needs to start taking more risks and create new IP as it did with Splatoon, ARMS, and Ring Fit Adventure.
 I’m not going to buy another remaster, remake, or re-release.
 (Drop some Mario Kart 8 Deluxe DLC, though, and we have a deal.)

 One of the biggest problems with Nintendo’s console release cycle, and its decision not to go toe-to-toe with Sony and Microsoft anymore, is that its hardware tends to enjoy a couple of years where things feel “good enough” from a performance and visual perspective.